DeFi-Evangelist/Open-Grants-Program/applications/low-trust-tendermint-bridge.md

 ## Overview

-We're [team](https://venlab.dev/) of founders and core devs of tokenless oracles & gateways protocol - [Gravity](https://gravity.tech/).
-The protocol itself is aiming to be a blockchain-agnostic solution.
-[Graviton](https://graviton.one/) - is an application on top of gravity network designed to increase user experience with wrapped tokens, gateways and bring an incentivisation for gateways oracles and AMM liquidity providers within integrated chains.
+We are a [team](https://venlab.dev/) of founders and core devs of tokenless oracle & gateway protocol - [Gravity](https://gravity.tech/), which aims to be a blockchain-agnostic solution.
+[Graviton](https://graviton.one/) is an application on top of Gravity network designed to improve user experience with wrapped tokens and gateways, providing a system of incentives for gateway oracles and AMM liquidity providers within integrated chains.

-Gravity is using [tendermint](https://tendermint.com/) as a framework for a tokenless internal ledger designed to be a message bus, events log distributed storage and consensus engine for oracle transactions (commit/reveal/aggregations and reputation changes).
+Gravity uses [tendermint](https://tendermint.com/) to build a tokenless internal ledger that works as a "message bus", event log distributed storage and consensus engine for oracle transactions (commit/reveal/aggregations and reputation changes).

-The team is looking for approaches to add an integration with polkadot/parity tech and expand/develop products within the polkadot ecosystem.
+The team is looking for approaches to add integration with polkadot/parity technology and expand/develop products within the polkadot ecosystem.

 ## Proposed Solution

-We propose the gateway solution illustrated in Figure (1) below:
+We propose a gateway solution illustrated in Figure (1) below:

 ![Tendermint <-> Substrate Bridge Schema](https://raw.githubusercontent.com/ventuary-lab/images/master/polkadot/Tendermint-Substrate-Bridge-long.png)

-Here we have 2 chains connected via [IBC protocol](https://docs.cosmos.network/v0.40/ibc/overview.html): 1.
+As seen on the Figure, two chains are connected via [IBC protocol](https://docs.cosmos.network/v0.40/ibc/overview.html): 1.
 Custom Tendermint Chain and 2.
-Sovereign Substrate Chain (parachain slot candidate or parachain potentially).
-Tendermint chain has pBFT blockchain consensus via it's own validators nodes (V).
-Substrate Chain has PoA consensus or Polkadot consesus after winning of parachain slot (so we have: validators/collators - VC).
-Tendermint chain has special a module for Substrate bridge implemented in Go-Lang, while Substrate has two different approaches for bridge support implementation: 1 - [ink! smart contract](https://substrate.dev/docs/en/knowledgebase/smart-contracts/) or 2 - bridge module.
-We're going to add both implementations (designed for different potential use cases).
+Sovereign Substrate Chain (parachain or a slot candidate).
+Tendermint chain provides pBFT blockchain consensus via its own validator nodes (V).
+Substrate Chain has PoA consensus or Polkadot consensus (after gaining a parachain slot) (which means that there are validators/collators - VC).
+Tendermint chain has a special module for Substrate bridge implemented in Go Lang, while Substrate provides two different approaches for bridge support implementation: 1 - [ink! smart contract](https://substrate.dev/docs/en/knowledgebase/smart-contracts/) or 2 - a bridge module.
+We are planning to add both implementations (designed for different potential use cases).

 ## Demo Usecase for the bridge